-Makueni County Integrated Development Plan (CIDP 2018-2012) aims at achieving increased household income for sustainable livelihoods.
+The Makueni Vision 2025 aims at achieving accelerated and inclusive economic growth and development; improved access to quality water and health services, access to quality education, increased job creation, increased household incomes and sustainable food security.
+The Vision has been implemented with two successive County Integrated Development Plans (CIDP 2013-2018, 2018-2022).
+The CIDP 2018-2022 aims at achieving increased household income for sustainable livelihoods.
 This will be realized through; Increasing agricultural productivity, value addition and commercialization; Increasing availability and access to water; Enhancing quality health care for all; Youth, women and PWD economic empowerment and ensuring Secure land tenure and urbanization.